Bilinear representation mitigates reversal curse and enables consistent model editing: Discussion

 \section{Discussion}

-Our findings establish a clear mechanistic link between the relational structure in the training data, the emergent representational geometry, and logical generalization.
-This has significant implications for how we understand, build, and interact with LMs.
+Our findings establish a clear mechanistic link between relational structures in training data, emergent representational geometry, and logical generalization.
+These results have significant implications for how we understand, build, and control language models.

+\paragraph{Model Editing: Is the Model ``Ready'' to be Edited?} Our results reframe the fundamental challenge of model editing.
+Much of the current research focuses on developing more sophisticated editing algorithms, treating the model as a static object to be operated upon.
+We show that the success of any edit is fundamentally constrained by the model's pre-existing representational geometry: an editor cannot force a logically entailed update if the underlying architecture lacks the necessary algebraic structure required to represent that entailment.

+However, the existence of structure alone is not enough; the editing method must also preserve this structural integrity.
+While we show that fine-tuning can successfully propagate edits when a bilinear structure is present, recent evidence suggests that aggressive editing methods can ``shatter'' the underlying graph topology~\citep{nishi2025representation}.
+Thus, while bilinear structure is a key indicator of logical generalization, realizing this potential requires editing algorithms that respect—rather than destroy—the model's internal algebraic integrity.
+This suggests a paradigm shift: before editing, one must first assess whether a model is ``editable'' in a logically consistent way.
+This leads to a two-pronged approach for future research: 1) the development of geometry-aware editing algorithms that leverage internal relational structures, and 2) ``architectural preparation'' strategies that explicitly endow models with structured knowledge representations during pre-training or fine-tuning.

-\paragraph{From Memorization to Reasoning: The Role of Representation.} This work suggests that the perceived gap between a LM's ability to memorize and its ability to reason may be a function of its internal knowledge structure.
-Phenomena like the reversal curse appear as symptoms of an LM optimized for exploiting statistical shortcuts—such as relying on the co-occurrence of terms in training data—rather than developing the logical understanding such as latent multi-hop reasoning~\citep{yang2024large2,yang2024large,balesni2025lesson}.
-Our demonstration that a structured knowledge dataset with appropriate regularization can induce a transition to an algebraic, bilinear structure implies that transformer-based LMs are capable of learning more than just directional associations.
+\paragraph{From Memorization to Reasoning: The Role of Representation.} This work suggests that the perceived gap between a model's ability to memorize and its ability to reason may be a function of its internal knowledge structure.
+Phenomena like the reversal curse can be viewed as consequences of optimizing models to exploit statistical shortcuts (e.g., term co-occurrence in the training data) rather than to develop capabilities that support logical understanding, such as latent multi-hop reasoning~\citep{yang2024large2,yang2024large,balesni2025lesson}.
+Our demonstration that a structured knowledge dataset with appropriate regularization can induce a transition to an algebraic, bilinear structure implies that Transformers are capable of learning more than just directional associations.
 This raises a crucial question for the field: Are we explicitly training models to reason, or are we hoping reasoning emerges as a side effect of scaling?
-Our results suggest that actively guiding the formation of structured representations, perhaps through curriculum learning, contrastive objectives, or integration with knowledge graphs during pretraining, could be a more direct path to building genuinely logical LMs.
+Our results suggest that actively guiding the formation of structured representations, perhaps through curriculum learning, contrastive objectives, or integration with knowledge graphs during pretraining~\citep{yang2025synthetic}, could be a more direct path to building genuinely logical AI.